 As a call comes in from the field, the hospital team should begin to triage the patient based on their age, mechanism of injury, coagulation status, and other factors that can impact the management of the case.
-The team should also begin to prepare all the necessary equipment and don personal protective equipment (PPE) such as gowns, masks, gloves, and X-ray lead vests, if available.
-Prompt coordination should be carried out by the team leader, and all appropriate services (e.g., blood bank, lab, X-ray, respiratory therapy) should receive notification.
-Finally, all members of the care team should be assigned specific roles before the patient arrives; this allows the team to immediately intervene in parallel and avoid confusion once the patient enters the trauma bay.
+The team should also prepare all the necessary equipment and don personal protective equipment (PPE) such as gowns, masks, gloves, and X-ray lead vests, if available.
+The team leader should carry out prompt coordination, and all appropriate services (e.g., blood bank, lab, X-ray, respiratory therapy) should receive a notification.
+Finally, all care team members should be assigned specific roles before the patient arrives; this allows the team to intervene immediately in parallel and avoid confusion once the patient enters the trauma bay.
 This approach also gives everyone a general place to situate themselves and their equipment.
 There are common areas that members of an interprofessional team can assume during the care of the trauma patient.
 While every hospital operates differently, the map provided is a general guide for trauma team members to follow.

 The Primary Survey

 When a trauma patient presents to the emergency department, an immediate assessment must take place to determine their status.
 In conjunction with obtaining the history of events provided by the rescue team and/or witnesses, most patients are promptly placed on a cardiac monitor, pulse oximeter, and blood pressure monitor while a complete set of vital signs are collected.
 This initial history and the baseline vital signs dictate the preliminary management of the patient.

 Once this has occurred, the primary survey can begin in a sequential set of steps, A.B.C.D.E., with the most vital areas taking precedence: